-Welcome guest blogger Davy Arnaud, former pro player for Kansas City, Montreal and DC United.
+Welcome guest blogger Davy Arnaud, former pro player for Kansas City, Montreal and DC United who defines character.
 Currently assistant coach in Major League Soccer [MLS].
-Not only is this guest an amazing 14 year veteran of the MLS, but a class act on and off the field.
-I have known Davy since we played in college together and can say he is not only hard working, but is humble too.
-I asked him to share with the GFT family what he considers the 5 keys to his success and longevity.
+Not only is this guest a 14 year MLS veteran, but a class act on and off the field.
+I have known Davy since we played in college together.
+He is not only hard working, but a class act on and off the pitch.
+I asked him to share with us, what he considers the 5 keys to his success and longevity.

 Try to do the simple things perfectly, every time

 My first professional coach was Bob Gansler, a coaching legend.
 He taught me what it meant to be a professional player and had a huge influence on my career.

 Coach Gansler loved using this term and would often stop practice if he wasn’t happy with the quality.

 This was to remind us that even if a drill seemed simple, we should be striving for perfection in the execution of it.
 I have taken this term and never forgotten it.

 Not only do I apply it to things I’m trying to do on the field with the ball (using the proper technique, passing the ball to the correct foot, not dropping balls while doing technical work, etc.), but also in things I do off the field.

 There are questions I ask myself on a daily basis… Is my attitude and commitment level right?
 Am I on time to meetings and trainings everyday?

 These are just a few among many others, but I think it’s important to understand that even if something seems simple, we should be striving for perfection.